 Comfort food around Osceola: soups, pies, and plates that hit the spot

 Some nights you want simple.
 A hot bowl of soup.
 A plate that keeps you warm.
 Maybe pie to go.
 Here’s a calm little comfort crawl near The Jeffreys that you can copy tonight.
-(Note: There are MANY great places to eat in Osceola.
+(Note: There are MANY great restaurants in Osceola, Iowa.
 This isn't a slight to those not listed, just a few that some of our guests shared were a few of their favorites).

-Quick lunch, light dinner to go, or a warm bowl when you need a break.
-Mayberry's made-from-scratch baked goods pair well with a cup of soup or a sandwich you can take back to the room.
+Soups, grilled cheeses, and a soft landing: Quick lunch, light dinner to go, or a warm bowl when you need a break.
+Mayberry's Coffee House's made-from-scratch baked goods pair well with a cup of soup or a sandwich you can take back to the room.
 Go mid-morning or just after the lunch rush for the fastest service.

 Takeaway dessert plan